Environment Variables

 Provider Selection

-Owlat supports two email providers: AWS SES (default) and Resend.
+Owlat supports three email providers: a custom MTA for direct SMTP delivery (default), AWS SES, and Resend.
 Set the EMAIL_PROVIDER variable in the Convex dashboard:

-npx convex env set EMAIL_PROVIDER ses # default
+npx convex env set EMAIL_PROVIDER mta # default

 npx convex env set EMAIL_PROVIDER resend